 The patients we support at Springhill Hospice have a wide range of life limiting illnesses, making them particularly vulnerable and it is important that we take sensible precautions to protect their wellbeing, whilst also ensuring the safety of visitors, volunteers and employees.

-- Following Government guidance and recommendations, we have had to make the difficult decision, with immediate effect, to suspend all visitation to the In-Patient Unit at Springhill Hospice to keep our patients safe.
+Following Government guidance and recommendations, we made the difficult decision, in March, to suspend all visitation to the In-Patient Unit at Springhill Hospice to reduce the risk of Coronavirus transmission and to keep our patients as safe as possible.
+In line with current guidance, we have some flexibility for visitors for patients at the end of their life.
 If you need to speak to a staff member about a patient in our care, please ring 01706 649920 and ask for the Senior Nurse on duty.

-- All Education courses and training (including new staff/volunteer inductions), planned to take place at the Hospice are suspended until further notice.
+All education courses and training (including new staff/volunteer inductions), planned to take place at the Hospice are suspended until further notice.

 We understand that these measures may cause significant inconvenience for a number of our service users and supporters.
 Throughout this process, Springhill’s main priority is the safety of our patients and other people potentially susceptible to Coronavirus.
 Please be assured that we will work hard throughout this period to ensure that patients still have access to necessary medical and clinical support when it is needed.